awsdocs/amazon-aurora-user-guide/doc_source/devops-guru-for-rds.md

 1. Choose **Turn on DevOps Guru**\.

-#### Adding Aurora resources in the DevOps Guru console<a name="devops-guru-for-rds.configuring.coverage.guru-console"></a>
+#### Adding Aurora resources on the DevOps Guru console<a name="devops-guru-for-rds.configuring.coverage.guru-console"></a>

-You can specify your DevOps Guru resource coverage in the DevOps Guru console\.
-Follow the step described in "[Specify your DevOps Guru resource coverage](https://docs.aws.amazon.com/devops-guru/latest/userguide/choose-coverage.html)" in the *Amazon DevOps Guru User Guide*\.
+You can specify your DevOps Guru resource coverage on the DevOps Guru console\.
+Follow the step described in [Specify your DevOps Guru resource coverage](https://docs.aws.amazon.com/devops-guru/latest/userguide/choose-coverage.html) in the *Amazon DevOps Guru User Guide*\.
 When you edit your analyzed resources, choose one of the following options:
 + Choose **All account resources** to analyze all supported resources, including the Aurora databases, in your AWS account and Region\.
 + Choose **CloudFormation stacks** to analyze the Aurora databases that are in stacks you choose\.
-For more information, see "[Use AWS CloudFormation stacks to identify resources in your DevOps Guru applications](https://docs.aws.amazon.com/https:/devops-guru/latest/userguide/working-with-cfn-stacks.html)" in the *Amazon DevOps Guru User Guide*\.
+For more information, see [Use AWS CloudFormation stacks to identify resources in your DevOps Guru applications](https://docs.aws.amazon.com/https:/devops-guru/latest/userguide/working-with-cfn-stacks.html) in the *Amazon DevOps Guru User Guide*\.
 + Choose **Tags** to analyze the Aurora databases that you have tagged\.
-For more information, see "[Use tags to identify resources in your DevOps Guru applications](https://docs.aws.amazon.com/devops-guru/latest/userguide/working-with-resource-tags.html)" in the *Amazon DevOps Guru User Guide*\.
+For more information, see [Use tags to identify resources in your DevOps Guru applications](https://docs.aws.amazon.com/devops-guru/latest/userguide/working-with-resource-tags.html) in the *Amazon DevOps Guru User Guide*\.

-For more information, see "[Enable DevOps Guru](https://docs.aws.amazon.com/httpdevops-guru/latest/userguide/getting-started-enable-service.html)" in the *Amazon DevOps Guru User Guide*\.
+For more information, see [Enable DevOps Guru](https://docs.aws.amazon.com/devops-guru/latest/userguide/getting-started-enable-service.html) in the *Amazon DevOps Guru User Guide*\.